statisticsnorway/react-reference-app/README.md

 Run `REACT_APP_BACKEND="url here" yarn start` and navigate to `http://localhost:3000/`.

-The content of the environment is printed in the browser console when you visit the application page.

-**Note** that if you leave out `REACT_APP_BACKEND` it is left out of the environment.
+`REACT_APP_BACKEND` is an environment variable.
 There is no limit to how many you can have.
 These variables can be accessed through `process.env` like in the `componentDitMount()` function in `App.js`.

 `yarn test` runs all tests and `yarn coverage` calculates (rather unreliably) test coverage.